mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

 excerpt: Illustrates the basic steps for load balancing a single service running on DC/OS
 enterprise: true
 ---
-This tutorial demonstrates how to prepare load balancing for access to a single DC/OS service.
+This tutorial demonstrates how to prepare load balancing for access to a single DC/OS&trade; service.
 For this tutorial, the access requests originate outside of the DC/OS cluster and are routed into the cluster through a public-facing IP address.
 This scenario illustrates the most common way organizations get started with a load balancing solution.

 # Before you begin
+You must have:
-* You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
+* Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
-* You must have the core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
+* The core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The `edgelb` command-line interface (CLI) installed.
-* You must have an active and properly-configured DC/OS Enterprise cluster.
+* An active and properly-configured DC/OS Enterprise cluster.
-* The DC/OS Enterprise cluster must have at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.
+* A DC/OS Enterprise cluster that has at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.

 # Preview of what you'll do
 This tutorial illustrates how to configure an Edge-LB instance to provide public access to a simple Marathon app.
 In this tutorial, you will:
-- Create and deploy a sample Marathon app called `ping`.
+* Create and deploy a sample Marathon app called `ping`.
-- Expose the `ping` app through the Edge-LB pool instance called `ping-lb`.
+* Expose the `ping` app through the Edge-LB pool instance called `ping-lb`.
-- Access the sample `ping` app through the public agent URL.
+* Access the sample `ping` app through the public agent URL.

 # Create the sample app definition
 1. Open a text editor, then copy and paste the following sample app definition to create the `ping.json` file: